-Enjoying the perfect Sunday roast at your favourite pub must surely be one of the weekend pleasures most missed during lockdown.
-While I’m counting down the days until the pubs re-open (and I’m sure I’m not the only one), hotel and pub company Fuller’s has launched its Fuller’s at Home Sunday Roast in a box, meaning you can enjoy a pub-style Sunday roast without having to traipse around the supermarket for hours first.
+Enjoying the perfect Sunday roast at your favourite pub must surely be one of the weekend pleasures most missed during lockdown and here’s where restaurant kits can come into their own.
+Hotel and pub company Fuller’s has an occasional Fuller’s at Home Sunday Roast in a box, meaning you can enjoy a pub-style Sunday roast without having to traipse around the supermarket for hours first.

 What’s in the Fuller’s at Home Sunday Roast box?